FrigadeHQ/remote-storage/README.md

 localStorage is a browser API that allows you to store data in the browser.
 The data is stored locally on the user's device and is not shared across devices or browsers. remoteStorage is a library that combines the localStorage API with a remote server to persist data across browsers and devices.

+#### Can't anyone just guess a user ID and access someone else's data?

+Yes, but that's why you should use a non-iterable UUID for your user IDs.
+This makes it impossible for users to guess other user IDs and access their data unless they know the user ID.